-Activist and former San Francisco 49ers quarterback Colin Kaepernick compares the NFL draft to slave auction in a dramatic scene from his new Netflix special.
+Activist and former San Francisco 49ers quarterback Colin Kaepernick compared playing in the NFL to slavery in a dramatic scene from his new Netflix special.

 “Before they put you on the field, teams poke, prod and examine you searching for any defect that might affect your performance,” Kaepernick says in “Colin in Black & White” during a reenactment of the league’s draft process and training camp, which morphs into a slave auction.
 “No boundary respect.
 No dignity left intact.”